vuejs/apollo/README.md

 ```

 You can then access the subscription with `this.$apollo.subscriptions.<name>`.

-For the server implementation, you can take a look at [this simple example](https://github.com/Akryum/apollo-server-example).

 *Just like queries, you can declare the subscription [with a function](#option-function), and you can declare the `query` option [with a reactive function](#reactive-query-definition).*